-In the past, the adult brain was thought to be static, meaning scientists believed that after a certain point in development, the brain could no longer adapt to change.
+For many years, researchers thought the adult brain was static.
+In other words, scientists believed that after a certain point in development, the brain could no longer adapt to change.

-Today, however, we know the brain is always in a flexible state.
-We also know that we can help the brain rewire itself by our actions.
+Today, however, research shows that the brain is always in a flexible state.
+This flexible state is called plasticity.
+We also know that we can help the brain reorganize itself through our actions.

-For example, as you learn how to play an instrument, your brain creates new neural pathways in response to your movement.
+For example, when you learn how to play an instrument, your brain creates new neural pathways in response to repetitive movement.
 These pathways make it easier for the brain to store and retrieve information.

-You may have noticed that the first time you tried to play a chord on the guitar, it felt slow and clunky, but by the 500th time, it felt second-nature.
+This explains why the first time a person plays a chord on the guitar it feels slow and clunky.
+But by the hundredth time, it feels second-nature.
 That’s neuroplasticity in action.

 Think of it as a detour on the road.
 If the way is blocked or destroyed, you’ll have to find another route.
 Neuroplasticity creates that route.